 It should be noted that any individual can be found corrupt by the Independent Commission Against Corruption (even if they are not a public official) if they try to improperly influence a public official or a public authority's honest or impartial exercise of their official functions.

 Some Practical Guidelines

 Incentives: Gifts, benefits, hospitality, meals, travel and accommodation

-Advice in relation to Gifts and Benefits can be found in Council's Code of Conduct and additionally Council has also adopted a Bribes, Gifts and Benefits Policy which states that:
+Advice in relation to Gifts and Benefits can be found in Council's Code of Conduct.